-Rebecca Coulson is a freelance classical musician and writer, and the Conservative Prospective Parliamentary Candidate for the City of Durham.
+Rebecca Coulson is the Conservative Prospective Parliamentary Candidate for the City of Durham.

 …and this is why I’m not going to use my first fortnightly ConservativeHome column to tell Scotland to say no to independence.
 My political convictions derive from my hatred of being told what to do, and increasingly, most Scots seem similarly motivated.
 Alex Salmond – who is never bossy, himself – sinks further on to his anti-establishment throne every time another Englisher crosses the #indyref border.